izdi/react-slack-rtm/README.md

-# Real time Slack demo project for Django using React.
+# Example project of using real time Slack API and ReactJS.

-Django handles OAuth and stores user token.
-React renders layout.
+Mostly Django only servers routes to dummy html pages and handles OAuth storing users tokens.
-Thanks to Slack for reach API https://api.slack.com.
+React builds main chat application.
+You can also use this project as example of how to use React with Django Thanks to Slack for reach API https://api.slack.com.

 **Note**: at this moment implemented only messaging functionality between channels.